stirera/d-chimer_v1/README.md

-d-chimer is provided here with a BLASTn version (using nucleotide reference database) and a BLASTx version (using protein database)
+d-chimer is provided here with to execute BLASTn or BLASTx (using protein database) using the -p option.

 ## 3. **How to install d-chimer on your own system ?**
 Clone or download the d-chimer repository into your system. d-chimer depends on several python3 libraries and ncbi databases.